JoshuaMularczyk/Software_Defined_Radio_Receiver/README.md

 ## Rev 5 Testing and Fixed Issues

+When constructing our Rev 5 board, I ran into several issues.
+These are explained in detail in the issues page [here]()!

 When our Rev 5 boards arrived we realized that there was no ground plane.
 There had been a mixup with the gerber files and no ground plane was present.
 To fix this, I went ahead and connected any ground connections that relied on the ground plane with external wires.
 This can be seen in the [Rev 5 photos on the wiki](https://github.com/JoshuaMularczyk/Software_Defined_Radio_Receiver/wiki/Rev-5-Photos).

 Next a college, [Nicholas Zimmerman](https://github.com/nickz12345), who had been helping us error check, noticed that we had wired our Tayloe Mixer incorrectly.
 I then cut three out of the four traces and jumped the wires to send the I and Q signals to the correct paths.
 This can also be seen in the wiki.